linnarsson-lab/auto-annotation/Attribute/Patterning/@EDrCau.md

 synonyms:
 ---

-Early Dorsal caudal part of the Hindbrain and Spinal Cord,
+Early Dorsal caudal part of the Hindbrain and rostral Spinal Cord,

 Justification: